-This system allows you to lock or unlock the doors and liftgate from distances up to approximately 66 ft (20 m) using a hand-held key fob.
+This system allows you to lock or unlock the doors and liftgate from distances up to approximately 66 ft (20 m) using a handheld Remote Keyless Entry key fob.
 The key fob does not need to be pointed at the vehicle to activate the system.